gduvalsc/daemonmgr/README.rst

 Installation
 ------------

-Install, upgrade and uninstall influxsql with the following commands:
+Install, upgrade and uninstall daemonmgr with the following commands:

 ::